Tiger skin reborn

 Variants support

 In jAlbum 24 we have introduced image variants.
-These variants provide the visitors’ browsers with multiple image sizes, so they can pick the best resolution for the given device / screen resolution.
-This not only means different sizes, but also different image formats.
-For example, jAlbum can generate WEBP format too, besides the ages-old JPG files.
+These variants provide the visitors’ browsers with multiple image sizes, so they can pick the best resolution for the given device/screen resolution.
+This not only means different sizes but also different image formats.
+For example, jAlbum can generate WEBP images as well, besides the ages-old JPG files.
 WEBP has the advantage also of being better compressed (i.e. smaller files) and has opacity and animation support.
 You can read more about this new feature here.

 Further news